Jair Bolsonaro: Presidency (2019–2023)

-In early 2021, Bolsonaro's approval ratings fell again, mostly due to the government's response to the COVID-19 pandemic, vaccination controversies, and the concurrent economic crisis that evolved under his watch.
-Days after Brazil surpassed Russia as the country worst hit by COVID, Bolsonaro held a political rally in Brasília; while surrounded by supporters and his own security guards, who were wearing masks, he did not.
+In early 2021 Bolsonaro's approval ratings fell again, mostly due to the government's response to the COVID-19 pandemic, vaccination controversies, and the concurrent economic crisis that evolved under his watch.
+Days after Brazil surpassed Russia as the country worst hit by COVID, Bolsonaro held a political rally in Brasília; his supporters and his own security guards wore masks, but he did not.
 In June 2021, nationwide protests erupted against Bolsonaro's response to the pandemic; in São Paulo alone there were estimated to be 100,000 protesters on the streets.
 In July, YouTube removed videos posted by Bolsonaro for spreading false information about the virus.
 YouTube has reportedly removed 15 videos altogether; one that was removed had shown Brazil's former health minister, Eduardo Pazuello, comparing the virus to HIV.
 In other videos, Bolsonaro criticized efforts to stop the spread of the virus, such as wearing masks or taking the vaccine.

 By the end of June 2021, more members of the opposition started to call for his impeachment over his handling of the pandemic and spreading misinformation.
 The opposition signed a document with multiple accusations, such as blaming Bolsonaro for the deaths of 500,000 Brazilians from COVID-19, stating that his government had blatantly turned down expert advice on tackling the virus, and at least 20 other grievances.
 In July 2021, Bolsonaro claimed on Brazilian radio that his government's greatest achievement was "two and a half years without corruption".
 In the same month, a scandal dubbed "vaccine-gate" emerged.
 After months of denying offers of vaccines and bartering the costs, Bolsonaro's government made a deal to buy the unapproved Covaxin vaccine from the Indian company Bharat Biotech at a very high price.
-It was found that the government allegedly paid ten times the amount agreed by Bharat Biotech for the vaccine and that the irregularities were not found in the prices of the vaccines, but in a payment of $45 million to a company in Singapore.
-In response, the Brazilian Supreme Court authorized a criminal investigation of Bolsonaro.
+It was found that the government paid ten times the amount agreed by Bharat Biotech for the vaccine, and that the irregularities were found not in the price of the vaccine, but in a payment of $45 million to a company in Singapore.
+In response, the Supreme Court authorized a criminal investigation of Bolsonaro.

-In March 2021, Bolsonaro replaced Defense Minister Fernando Azevedo e Silva with Walter Souza Braga Netto; like Bolsonaro, Netto lionized the 1964–1985 military dictatorship in Brazil.
-A day later, the leaders of the army, air force, and navy all resigned.
-In April, Bolsonaro declared that the Brazilian armed forces would "go into the streets" if he ordered them.
+In March 2021 Bolsonaro dismissed Fernando Azevedo e Silva as defence minister and replaced him with Walter Souza Braga Netto; like Bolsonaro, Netto lionized the 1964–1985 military dictatorship.
+The day after Netto was appointed, the leaders of the army, air force, and navy all resigned.
+In April, Bolsonaro claimed that the Brazilian armed forces would "go into the streets" if he ordered them to.
 In mid-August, the military conducted a ten-minute tank parade in Brasília, with Bolsonaro in attendance.
 The parade had been held annually in the last 30 years, but tanks had never been sent to the capital before.
 The parade was announced only a day in advance, and passed by the national congressional building, where lawmakers were due to vote on Bolsonaro's proposed election-related changes hours later.
 The lawmakers ultimately rejected the changes.